 Welcome to the Infill Era: a time where density is increasing and land is at a premium.
 The only un-built sites are leftover spaces or half empty properties - infill.
-These areas are an opportunity, despite their challenges of ageing infrastructure and size.
-The house of the future will be self-sufficient: a house off the grid may allow for rezoning on infill where otherwise precluded by inadequate infrastructure.
+These areas are an opportunity, despite the challenges of ageing infrastructure and size.
+The house of the future will be self-sufficient: a house off-the-grid may allow for infill where otherwise precluded by inadequate infrastructure.
 The house of the future will address global trends: mounting energy costs, economic uncertainties, population, and pollution.

 Vancouver has diverse cultural potential mired in homogenous urban form.
 John Patkau laments, “the city is being shaped almost entirely by private development in its most reductive (and profitable) form - condos.
 There really are very few other city building enterprises operational in Vancouver at the moment.”

 Vancity, City of Glass, Terminal City, Hollywood North, Lotus Land, No Fun City; there are multiple lenses through which the city of Vancouver can be read.
 If this is the case, why is the urbanity of Vancouver’s downtown core doggedly uniform?

 This question is exemplified by the heated controversy surrounding moving the Vancouver Art Gallery.
 The gallery currently serves to anchor the only central and provocative public space within the city.
 The institution will be displaced from its bustling central location and will have to share the new premises with a development tower.
 Many prominent voices are concerned that the galleries’ capacity for challenging the wanting urban condition may be diminished by this change.